 - 3.3.4 Select the Specific Assumptions-The actuary should select each demographic assumption from the appropriate assumption universe.
-In all cases, the actuary should consider the materiality of each assumption selected and the consequences of experience deviating significantly from the selected assumption.
-The actuary should consider measurement-specific factors when selecting assumptions.
+In all cases, the actuary should determine the significance of each assumption selected, which may include the consequences of experience deviating significantly from the selected assumption.
+The actuary should take into account factors specific to the measurement when selecting assumptions.
 Examples of such factors are as follows: - a. the purpose and nature of the measurement.
 For example, a cash flow projection may require more refined assumptions than a liability measure; - b. any features of the plan design or change in the plan design that may influence the assumption.
 For example, the introduction of an early retirement subsidy could influence the plan's incidence of retirement; under these circumstances, in order to measure the incremental cost associated with this change, the retirement assumption for the proposed plan provision may differ from the retirement assumption for the current provision; - c. appropriate experience from the specific plan and other relevant sources; and - d. relevant factors known to the actuary that may affect future experience, such as the economic conditions of the area or industry, availability of alternative employment, or the human resources policy or practices of the employer.